Before you even begin your SaaS SEO strategy, you’ll first want to optimize your website for search engines, also known as technical SEO.

 mpUBAipdP k6FF8555PhODB12BhywKUB7BhPrAjUuHmBa2vN

-Noindex tags are a directive so search engines have to follow it.
+Noindex tags are directives, so search engines have to follow them.

-While it’s fine to add a noindex tag to pages you don’t want indexed, it’s better to just block search engines from crawling it.
+While adding a no-index tag to pages you don’t want to be indexed is fine, blocking search engines from crawling is better.

 It’s also common for noindex tags to be applied to the wrong page.